dbda-1/Data-Insight-Generator/README.md

 ✅ Automatic data cleaning and preprocessing
 ✅ Descriptive statistics and data profiling
 ✅ Correlation matrix and heatmaps
 ✅ Interactive visualizations with zero setup
-✅ Exports insights as HTML/PDF reports
-✅ Supports CSV, Excel, JSON, and more
+✅ Supports CSV, Excel only
 ✅ Lightweight, fast, and beginner-friendly

 ---